Monatric/odin-caesar-cipher/pseudocode.md

         join the array to return the encrypted string

 obj 2: to wrap from "z" to "a"
+    1. if shift_sum is over 26,
+        make the shift_sum to 1
+        add the shift_factor to it

 obj 3: how to keep the same case